UniversityRadioYork/BAPSicle/README.md

 ### Running

-To just run the server standalone without installing, run `python ./launch.py`.
+To run the server standalone without installing BAPSicle, you'll need to install the dependencies.
+Run `poetry install` in the root directory to install them.
+Then, run `poetry run python ./launch.py` to start the server.

 ## Building